Yuki-Luofan/Yuki-Luofan/README.md

 ### 🐱 Hi there, I'm Yuki_Luofan！

 My name is Yuki_Luofan, and I am currently 14 years old.
 I used to attend Dafo Middle School in Tongnan District, Chongqing.
 I am currently studying programming and computer science, and sometimes I delve into the study of consciousness and conduct social experiments.
 I have been involved in the design and operation of several projects, with notable ones being Otokonoko and CatisLand.
-These projects have now been merged into OC&M, where I am primarily responsible for social experiments and knowledge visualization creation.
+These projects have now been merged into CatisLand NetWork, where I am primarily responsible for social experiments and knowledge visualization creation.
 I have found joy in the process of researching these projects, which is great.
 Additionally, I am trying my hand at a popular science media project, and I hope for its success.
 Please cheer me on!

 Furthermore, I have a particular fondness for games and cats. ( •̀ ω •́ )y